monamad/mybenhariders/README.md

 # Benha Riders 🚴‍♂️📍 Ai generated

-This repository contains a demo mobile application developed as part of my training application.
+This repository contains a demo mobile application can be start point for real app and for me learn ans structure clean architecture app with level of depth developed as part of my training application.
 **Benha Riders** is a motorcycle ride-hailing app inspired by Uber, designed with Flutter and Google Cloud services.

 ---